mscwilson/tracker_estate/tracker_details/roku.md

 # TESTS AND CI
 Automated unit tests | yes
 Integration/validation tests | yes
-Automated demo building | n/a
+Automated demo building | no
 Automated deploy to package manager | yes
 Automated deploy to Github |

 # EMITTER/NETWORK CONFIGURATION
-Implicit endpoint url (default POST and HTTPS) | yes Custom POST path | yes
+Implicit endpoint url (default POST and HTTPS) | yes Custom POST path | no
-Custom connection timeout | yes
+Custom connection timeout | no
-Custom request headers | yes
+Custom request headers | no
-Custom NetworkConnection/HttpClient | n/a
+Custom NetworkConnection/HttpClient | no
-Custom max payload size (to deprecate?!) | yes
+Custom max payload size (to deprecate?!) | no
-Custom batch size | yes
+Custom batch size | no
-EventStore has maximum limit | yes
+EventStore has maximum limit | no
-Events are buffered in memory or db | yes
+Events are buffered in memory or db | no
-Custom EventStore | n/a
+Custom EventStore | no
 Provide stop retry for HTTP error codes | no
 Custom threadpool size |
 Request callback (event sending callback) |